yahorbarkouski/superjobs/README.md

 To deep dive into the process, please refer to the [contribution](CONTRIBUTING.md) and [company folder structure](/superjobs/README.md) documentations.

-[//]: # (But there is no better way than to see it in action.
-Let's take a look at the example of how Gandi works with a company. )

 ## Drawbacks and limitations

 While we strive to create an alternative way for the job search process, we acknowledge the potential drawbacks of our